Logan-Hansen/PokemonCrystal/README.md

 - [ ] roaming pokemon reset after beating the E4 if you have not caught them
 - [ ] stationary pokemon can be fought again as well
 - [ ] can fly anywhere from either region
+- [ ] Color TM/HMs when in overworld pokeball to help people know which items are worth going after

 Updates to Johto to build on HGSS additions
 --------------------